DrafaKiller/FlowPlugin-ts/README.md

 ## Type-safe API

-This package provides a type definition file to help you develop your plugin.
+This package provides an accurate type definition to help you develop your plugin.
 That way you will know exactly what parameters your plugin should send.

 ```ts